anandantony/anandantony/README.md

 <h1 align="center">Hello there 👋, I'm Anand</h1>
 <h3 align="center">A passionate frontend & game developer from India</h3>

-<p align="center">I am a software engineer eager about developing full-stack web applications and games.
-I'm familiar with languages like C#, JS, PHP, etc, RDBMSs like MySQL, NoSQL databases like MongoDB, frameworks like Angular, SvelteKit and Laravel, and game engines like Unity, Godot and Unreal.
-I'm also learning other languages and technologies like Rust (Bevy engine), Spring Boot (and other Java frameworks), React (Next.js), and other frameworks along with containerizing applications.</p>
+<p align="center">I am a software engineer eager to develop full-stack web applications and games.
+I'm familiar with languages like C#, JS, PHP, etc, RDBMSs like MySQL, NoSQL databases like MongoDB, frameworks & libraries like Angular, Next.js, React, Spring Boot, SvelteKit and Laravel, and game engines like Unity, Godot and Unreal.
+I'm also learning other languages and technologies like Go, Raylib, Colysseus and other frameworks, and containerizing applications.</p>
 <br>
 <h5>Work</h5>
 <p>I am responsible for developing and maintaining full-stack web applications.
 I use Angular and SvelteKit to build frontend applications and Laravel, Spring Boot and Express.js to build the backend micro-services and monoliths.</p>